niclabs/AnyTrace/README.md

 # AnyTrace
-AnyTrace is a tool used to detect the area of service of many anycast servers d$
+AnyTrace is a collection of tools used to detect the area of services of the servers on an anycast cloud.

 ## Running
 All the executables need root access to create the sockets and listen to the ICMP packets.